compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 pandas commands shorter because you can reference it as `pd` rather than `pandas`.
 It's syntactic suger, but pretty standard.

-The final line in the above command asks python to display the first 5 rows of the `spider_df` dataframe.
+**NB::** The final line in the above command asks python to display the first 5 rows of the `spider_df` dataframe.
 It should look like this:

 ![png](images/Reunion_spider_df.png)

 <a name="Create-MESS-Region"></a>